-If the business workloads of your PolarDB for MySQL cluster greatly fluctuate and often reach peak levels, you can enable the I/O burst feature for the Enterprise SSDs (ESSDs) AutoPL disks of your cluster.
-This way, the IOPS of the ESSDs AutoPL disks can exceed the maximum limit, which improves the I/O performance of the cluster and allows the cluster to effectively handle workload surges during peak hours.
-This topic describes how to enable and disable the I/O burst feature for the ESSDs AutoPL disks of a PolarDB for MySQL cluster in the PolarDB console.
+If your business workloads fluctuate significantly and experience frequent peaks, you can enable the I/O burst feature for your ESSD AutoPL disks.
+This allows the disk's input/output operations per second (IOPS) to exceed the provisioned limit, providing higher I/O capabilities during peak times to meet sudden business demands.
+This topic describes how to enable and disable the I/O burst feature for the ESSD AutoPL disks of a PolarDB for MySQL cluster in the console.

-Your PolarDB for MySQL cluster uses ESSD AutoPL disks as the storage type.
+The PolarDB for MySQL cluster uses ESSD AutoPL disks for storage.

 Overview

-After you enable the I/O burst feature for the ESSD AutoPL disks of a PolarDB for MySQL cluster, the maximum IOPS and maximum throughput that are supported by the cluster are increased.
-The following table compares the maximum IOPS and maximum throughput that are supported by a PolarDB for MySQL cluster before and after you enable the I/O burst feature.
+After you enable I/O burst, the maximum IOPS and throughput of the cluster increase.
+The following table compares the cluster before and after I/O burst is enabled.

 Scenario | Maximum IOPS | Maximum throughput |